Sensitivity of binary pulsar timing to spin-0 and spin-1 ultralight dark matter: Orbital dynamics under ULDM perturbations

 which, in the mass range that we consider in this work (from $10^{-23}$ eV to $10^{-18}$ eV) is much greater than the typical size of the binary systems.
 Therefore, we can assume that the field oscillates coherently within each system, during a coherence time

 which is also considerably longer than the typical duration of observation campaigns, which can last up to a few decades.

 In the case of spin-0 dark matter, we effectively model it as a scalar field.
-We consider a quadratic, universal coupling to ordinary matter that modifies the masses of the binary components:
+We consider a quadratic, universal coupling to ordinary matter that modifies the masses of the binary components\footnote{A variation of the constituent masses also modifies the moment of inertia, and hence the spin frequency, of the neutron star, leaving an additional contribution in the residuals \cite{smarra2024constraints}.
+We restrict the present analysis to the orbital channel, so that our bounds are conservative with respect to the case in which both effects are included.}:

 where \(\overline{\text{M}}_i\) are the masses of the stars in the absence of the field ($i=1$ for the pulsar and $i=2$ for the companion), while $\beta$ is a constant which quantifies the strength of the coupling.
 The field can be expressed, on each binary system, as